Arvonit/penguin_analysis/README.md

 # penguin_analysis

-Data analysis on the Palmer Penguin dataset
+Data analysis on the Palmer Penguins dataset